Howard S. Klerk Jr. (President)

 Carole DiAddezio (Treasurer)

 Carole's mother Helen, was murdered on February 25, 1994.
 The case remains unsolved.
-Carole has served as the Pennsylvania State Coordinator for the past several years.
+Carole serves as the Pennsylvania State Coordinator.
 She joined the National Board of Trustees in 2002.
-Carole serves on the Policy and Program Committee.
+Carole serves on the Policy and Program Committee and as the National Conference Coordinator.
 She has been trained by NOVA for crisis response, and is also certified for POMC's Murder Response Team.
 Carole has two children, Christina and David and she and her husband Michael reside in Malvern, Pennsylvania.

 Marvin M. Bryant